 The Library for Shenandoah University consists of two facilities.
 The Alson H. Smith, Jr. Library is the main library for the University, and is located in the center of the Winchester campus.
-The Health Sciences Library, located in the Health Professions Building on the grounds of the Winchester Medical Center, contains collections that support of Pharmacy, Nursing and the Physician Assistant studies program.
-Current total holdings include approximately 131,000 books, 80,000 e-books, music scores, and bound serials, 134,000 microfilm items and 17,000 audiovisual materials.
+The Health Sciences Information Center, located in the Health Professions Building on the grounds of the Winchester Medical Center, supports the Bernard J. Dunn School of Pharmacy and the School of Health Professions.
+Current total holdings include approximately 131,000 books, 80,000 e-books, music scores, and bound serials, and 17,000 audiovisual materials.
 The Library has access to more than 75,000 print and electronic journals.

-Portal access to the collection is via the Library home page, with the Webcat online catalog searchable from any computer on the University network or remotely, over the Internet.
-In addition, the Library provides access to more than 110 databases over the Internet, including those from ABI-Inform, EBSCOhost, Project Muse, Ovid and JSTOR.
+Portal access to the collection is via the Library home page, with the Worldcat Discovery online catalog searchable from any computer on the University network or remotely, over the Internet.
+In addition, the Library provides access to more than 125 databases over the Internet, including those from ABI-Inform, EBSCOhost, Ovid and JSTOR.
 An online interlibrary loan service, telefacsimile technology, and electronic document delivery means that many items needed for classroom and research can be obtained quickly.
 The University’s location, convenient to the Washington metropolitan area, means that other libraries and major research collections can be visited easily.
 This document provides basic information on the Libraries and their services.
-If you have questions, please contact Christopher Bean, Director, University Libraries, at (540) 665-4553, or any of the professional library staff at (540) 665-5424.
+If you have questions, please contact the library email account.

 The University ID card is also the library card.
 The card is required to check out materials from the Library.
 Upon employment, new faculty and staff members should obtain a University ID card from the Office of Auxiliary Services.